mathias-brandewinder/mathias-brandewinder.github.io/_posts/2026-03-05-ransac-part-1.md

 With a 50% probability, the `Y` value is generated randomly, without any relationship whatsoever to `X` (outlier).
-Otherwise, the `Y` value will be the "correct" value, plus some random noise between plus and minus 0.1.
+Otherwise, the `Y` value will be the "correct" value, plus some random noise, between plus and minus 0.1.

 Let's visualize the dataset, using [Plotly.NET][3], together with the "true" model that we want to estimate from the data: